squalecwilliams/scene-it-exercise/instructions/part1.md

 ## Step 2 - Render movies

-Now that you have the appropriate HTML and CSS, you can write a `renderMovies()` function that will generate the right HTML based off the data in `js/movies-mock-data.js`
+Now that you have the appropriate HTML and CSS, you can write a `buildMoviesHTML()` function that will generate the right HTML based off the data in `js/movies-mock-data.js`

 When you're done with this step, you'll have a function that will take in an